Summit – Margaret Silf

 There will be opportunity for all to experience listening to the land, exactly where we are and in our own ways.
 This is powerful as we open ourselves up in a very different way to experiencing ‘the other’ and infinite possibilities of connection.

 Jane is a spiritual director, a pastoral carer and has had a professional career spanning journalism, pastoral care in a palliative care setting and many years overseeing settlement grants, refugee services and training for the Federal Government.
 She is a long-term spiritual seeker, a daily meditator and has had seasons of church involvement over her lifetime.

-Imagining the Self in today’s spiritually expansive, info/tech world, can be both inspiring and demanding.
-There is an information overload of seemingly competing spiritual practices and religious/spiritual/secular belief systems.
-Within such a myriad of competing voices, how can we each discover our unique Self?
-The metaphor: standing ion our own ground, openheartedly is one which assists us to reimagine the Self within a horizon of meaning which is congruent with two emerging themes within today’s world: 1. unity with diversity.
+Imagining the self in today’s spiritually expansive info-tech world can be both inspiring and demanding.
+There is information overload of seemingly competing spiritual practices and religious/ spiritual/ secular belief systems.
+Within a myriad of competing voices, how can we each discover our unique self?
+The metaphor, ‘standing in our own ground, openheartedly’ assists us to reimagine the self within a horizon of meaning congruent with two emerging themes in today’s world: 1. unity with diversity.
 2. an integral framework for understanding ourselves in our world.

 Kaye is an accredited spiritual director who founded Tree of Life Spiritual Wellbeing in 2007.
 Kaye has presented workshops and professional development programs on the local, national and international stages.
 The overall theme of her commitment to spiritual practice education is: The Sacred Work of Being Human.
 Tree of Life Spiritual Wellbeing www.treeoflife.org.au

 ‘I Am that I Am’ is the common English translation of the Hebrew in Exodus 3:14.